 Join your local Reform Synagogue

-Our communities may have their physical doors closed, but every one of them is open and ready to welcome you virtually for this year’s Rosh Hashanah and Yom Kippur.
+Our communities may have their physical doors closed, but every one of them is open and ready to welcome you virtually for our period of reflection and celebration.
 Whatever your background and whether you have ever considered yourself a Reform Jew or not, all you need is an internet connection and you can be part of something bigger together with thousands of others this High Holy Days.

 Use our synagogue locator to find your local Reform Synagogue and to sign-up to join them for the High Holy Day period.

 Celebrate with our communities

 Below is information from a selection of communities who have asked us to publicise their events.
 To search all our communities and register for their content, use our synagogue locator.